 “Home-Made” Prototype PCB

 If you would rather take on the challenge of making your own PCB, here is a version I designed that allows for a one-sided circuit board that can be made at home!

 While creating the software, I ran this 100% on a breadboard.
 If you have an Arduino, this doesn’t take too long to wire up.

 Hex Code for Arduino

-You can run AVRDude to upload this to your Arduino chip.
+You can run AVRDude to upload this file to your Arduino device.
 This software is included with the free download from their site.
 Here is an example line to use if you own an Arduino with an ATMega 328P IC and it is located on COM3.avrdude -V -F -C avrdude.conf -p m328p -c stk500v1 -P COM3 -b 57600 -U flash:w:sio2microsd.hex -v

 Make sure all the files are in the same directory to make it easy.
 Here is the pin setup for the Arduino:

 * LCD Connections *